robinhood-suite/robinhood4/doc/adr/cli.rst

 #. applying fsevents on a robinhood backend.

 A simple approach to the problem at hand is to distribute each and every step to a different worker pool.
-Therefore rbh-fsevent's cli should make it possible to run each step individually.
+Therefore rbh-fsevents' cli should make it possible to run each step individually.

 In practice, each step can be divided into 3 phases::